naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">CharIdAndAllow</span> | Named&lt;Boolean&gt; | Character ID followed by a boolean (true or false) on whether to halt or allow the lip sync animation.
+<span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID  Required parameter: parameter should always be specified">charIdAndAllow</span> | named boolean | Character ID followed by a boolean (true or false) on whether to halt or allow the lip sync animation.

 </div>